artefactual/atom-docs/user-manual/access-content/navigate.rst

 desired option in the drop-down menu, and the page will reload in the new sort order.

-When the sort order is set to "Alphabetic,"results are organized A-Z. Note that this is an **ASCII sort** - see the IMPORTANT note below for more information.
+When the sort order is set to "Title", results are organized A-Z. Note that this is an **ASCII sort** - see the IMPORTANT note below for more information.

-When results are ordered by "Most recent," the most recently added and/or edited records in the results will appear at the top of the list, allowing users to discover new or recently updated content.
+When results are ordered by "Date modified", the most recently added and/or edited records in the results will appear at the top of the list, allowing users to discover new or recently updated content.